bfdykstra/health-tech-llm-code-lab/README.md

   pip install -r requirements.txt
   ```

-### Data Download
+### Data

-1. Access the dataset from the [Google Drive link](https://drive.google.com/drive/u/1/folders/1mDQUZ4RhyROSEycVFN_c4uyP36oyMRSe).
+The original data is from the study and can be found at [Google Drive link](https://drive.google.com/drive/u/1/folders/1mDQUZ4RhyROSEycVFN_c4uyP36oyMRSe).
-2. Place the downloaded files in the `data/` directory.

----
+## The data directory however has the cleaned and properly encoded datasets

 ## How to Run